SOS-CER/SOS-CER.github.io/_projects/labs/05-lab/05-lab-test.md

 ---
-title: CSC216 Lab 05 - Inspection & Debugging
+title: CSC 217 Lab 05 - Inspection & Debugging
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab05]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab05]
-description: CSC216 Lab 05 - Testing & Debugging
+description: CSC 217 Lab 05 - Testing & Debugging
 navigation: on
 pagegroup: 05-lab
 ---

-# CSC216 Lab 05: Testing & Debugging
+# CSC 217 Lab 05: Testing & Debugging
 {% include iconHeader.html type="unitTest,systemTest" %}
 As with any software development project, you must test your code to know if it meets the [requirements](05-lab-requirements) and [design](05-lab-design).
 You should have unit tested your new code as you integrated and debugged `RegistrationManager`.
 Now you will ensure sufficient coverage and system test `PackScheduler`.